Economic success and democracy

-For the last two years, Pakistan has been experiencing an economic slump due to persistent political uncertainty.
-Unprecedented inflation coupled with rampant unemployment has intensified challenges for the common people.
+Over the last two years, Pakistan has been grappling with an economic slump attributed to persistent political uncertainty.
+Unprecedented inflation, coupled with rampant unemployment, has intensified challenges for the common people.

-Political certainty enables investor confidence, which increases capital, creates employment opportunities, and amplifies innovation.
-Increased production boosts economic growth and reduces reliance on exports.
-Unfortunately, Pakistan’s political leaders have failed to realise the benefits of political certainty and good governance.
-As a result, the country finds itself embroiled in several challenges.
+Political certainty fosters investor confidence, leading to increased capital, job creation, and heightened innovation.
+Enhanced production not only propels economic growth but also reduces reliance on exports.
+Unfortunately, Pakistan’s political leaders have failed to recognize the benefits of political certainty and good governance, resulting in the country being embroiled in numerous challenges.

-I believe that if Pakistan establishes a system ensuring political certainty and democracy, the country can make tremendous economic progress within the next 10 years and attain membership in the Group of 20 (G20).
-If Pakistan achieves political stability, it can potentially amass foreign exchange reserves of $100 billion.
-Countries worldwide with political stability and genuine democracy experience significant advancements in their economies, healthcare, human development, and technology.
+I believe that if Pakistan establishes a system ensuring political certainty and democracy, the country can achieve tremendous economic progress within the next 10 years and attain membership in the Group of 20 (G20).
+With political stability, Pakistan has the potential to amass foreign exchange reserves of $100 billion.
+Countries worldwide that have political stability and genuine democracy witness significant advancements in their economies, healthcare, human development, and technology.

 ADNAN DAWOOD.